-“Spiritual healing” is a focus of both the English and Korean services, and meditation is one of the main practices.
-The interviewee (a Won priest) encourages practitioners to practice mindfulness during different daily activities.
+At the temple, “spiritual healing” is a stated focus of both the English and Korean services, and meditation is one of the main practices to attain this.
+The interviewee (a Won minister) encourages practitioners to practice mindfulness during different daily activities.
 Through the practice of meditation, it is said that the practitioner can balance the water and fire qi in the body.
 As the practitioner enters into a meditative state where delusive thoughts disappear, the fire qi in the body descends while the water qi ascends.
 When this occurs, one’s body and mind come into perfect harmony, which in turn enhances one’s health and well-being.

-In addition to meditation, practitioners also practice qigong (which they more often call “moving meditation”).
+In addition to meditation, practitioners also practice "moving meditation" (i.e., a form of meditative qigong).
 Interviewees claim that this practice can be used to treat a variety of diseases.
-They report that illness occurs when the flow of qi in the body is blocked, and the obstruction manifests as the symptoms of a disease.
+They report that illness occurs when the flow of qi in the body is blocked, and the obstruction manifests as illness or disease.
 The practitioner clears the blockages and allows the qi to flow again in its natural rhythm.
 By continuously practicing, one can enhance his or her mental and physical well-being.